smy1/swlab/README.md

 2. [Mochi](#2-mochi)

 ## 1. Peekaboo
-In this project, we examine whether interactive shared reading, also known as dialogic reading, is positively linked to children's productive vocabulary size, and whether this relationship is mediated by children's predictive brain signal as measured using fNIRS.
-This project is a follow-up study of this
-[paper](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0272438).
-As we video recorded children during the experiment, we have to process the videos (e.g., concatenate, synchronise, etc) before we can code the videos.
+In this project, we examine whether interactive shared reading, is related to children's predictive brain signal as measured using fNIRS.
+As we video-recorded children during the experiment, we have to process the videos (e.g., concatenate, synchronise, etc) before we can code the videos.
 The Python scripts uploaded to this project folder allows us to automatise the task of processing videos.
    - [merge-videos.py](#merge-videospy)